jLevere/AWSwireguardVPN/README.md

 ```
 sudo iptables -A INPUT -i wg0 -p icmp --icmp-type echo-request -j ACCEPT
 ```
-# accept pings from wg0 network (move this to the wg0.conf file)

 And lastly we are going to set a rule to drop anything that doest match the rules above.
 - enter the command